fabnicol/mkg/README.md

 **mkgentoo**  [[switch=argument]...]
 [2]

 Usage [1] creates a bootable ISO output file with a current Gentoo distribution.
-Usage [2] creates a VirtualBox VDI dynamic disk and a virtual machine with name Gentoo
+Usage [2] creates a VirtualBox VDI dynamic disk and a virtual machine with name *Gentoo* unless the name is given as the argument to command `vm`.

 *Warning: you should have at least 50 GB of free disk space in the current directory or in vmpath if specified.*

 **Switches:**
+      vm               Virtual Machine name                                 [default "Gentoo"]
       vbpath           Path to VirtualBox directory                         [default /usr/bin]
       vmpath           Path to VM base directory                            [default /home/fab/Dev/mkgentoo]
       mem              VM RAM memory in MiB                                 [default 8000]